hjensas/bootdisk_hook/README.md

 ### <a id="foreman-user"></a>Create user in Foreman/Satellite 6

-The hooks use hammer and the Foreman/Satellite 6 REST API, for this we create a user for this instead of using the admin account.
+The hooks use hammer and the Foreman/Satellite 6 REST API, create a user for the hook and add the just the required roles instead of using the admin account.

 #### Create the user
 ```